Redundancy/upto/README.md

 **NB:** The very first version of the API will be a mock implementation intended to flesh out the API design for the interface, rather than a functional implementation.

+## Transport

+The UDP transport is expected to be preferred.
+If the server is unavailable, events will simply be lost at no cost to the client execution.

+The expectation is that the data transmitted is of very low sensitivity, so the transport is not secured.

+If the HTTP API was used, putting it behind SSL using a trusted HTTPS termination proxy would be the preferred setup if security is needed.

+## Distributed setup

+If an appropriate backing datastore is used, then upto is expected to behave statelessly.

 ## CLI